tymyrddin/purple/source/docs/ai-security/external.md

 decisions.
 The organisation's own controls are intact.
 The vendor's may not be.
 The incident response timeline starts when the vendor discloses, which may be after the affected period has already passed.

-## Why startups inherit risk they cannot audit
+## Startups inherit risk they cannot audit

 Heavy SaaS dependence is characteristic of startups.
 The efficiency argument is strong: using a specialist fraud API is faster and cheaper than building and maintaining a fraud model.
-The security implication is that the fraud API's security posture is part of the organisation's security posture, whether or not there is a contractual mechanism to audit it.
+The security implication is that the fraud API's security posture is part of the organisation's security posture, whether there is a contractual mechanism to audit it.

 Vendor security questionnaires establish what providers claim about their practices.
 They do not establish how vendor model updates are validated before deployment, how vendor training pipelines